ztp-at/RKSV/README.md

 The `par` keyword will instruct the script to use the following positive number as the number of parallel processes to use for verifying the DEP.
 If it is omitted, a single process will be used.

+The `chunksize` keyword will set the number of receipts that are processed as one chunk.
+If the keyword is missing, the default chunk size or (if available) the chunk size in the `RKSV_DEP_CHUNKSIZE` environment variable will be used.
+If the `par` keyword was also used, the script will read a chunk for every process, dispatch the chunks for verification to the processes, and repeat this until no chunks are left.
+If a chunk size of zero is specified, the script will read the entire DEP at once and evenly distribute the receipts among the processes.
+Note that all receipts in a chunk must fit in memory at the same time.
+If multiple processes are used one chunk for every process must fit into memory at the same time.

 test_verify.py
 --------------